 Program Highlights:

 The BS in Secondary Mathematics Education degree is a Florida Department of Education (FLDOE) approved program.
 The program includes courses in teaching students with English as a second language, students with exceptionalities, reading competency, classroom management, assessment, and integrated approaches to teaching methodologies at the middle and high school levels.
 Field experience requirements are progressive in nature, building upon previous semester experiences.
 Students will observe teachers in the field, teach lessons through the practicum courses, and complete a full-time teaching internship in their final semester.
 Courses are offered for full and part time students, with blended technology components where applicable.
-Students may complete three upper division courses (9 credit hours of mathematics coursework) through Florida Gulf Coast University.

 Admission Requirements: